 With quality mental health training, front-line workers can make a huge difference in how we connect with and serve those in need.

-Explore the Community Mental Health Certificate offered by Kompass Professional Development.
+Explore the Mental Health & Addictions certificate offered by Kompass Professional Development.

-This 12-week course is delivered online, and taught by Rose Ceci.
-Rose is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
-She has over 18 years experience in the field.
+This course is delivered online and can be completed in three to six months.
+It's taught by Rose Ceci, a certified psychiatric mental health nurse with the Canadian Mental Health Association.
+She has over 18 years of experience in the field.